krithvi/100-days-of-code/r1-log.md

 ### Day 4: January 7, 2021

-**Today's Progress**: Added a custom 404 page to pw and learnt more about YAML.
+**Today's Progress**: Added a custom 404 page to [Personal Website][pw] and learnt more about YAML

 **Thoughts:** Even though I did satisfactory work today, I still think I could have squeezed in more work.

 **Link to work:** [GitHub repo][home] -> commits = {'Add Custom 404'}

+### Day 5: January 9, 2021

+**Today's Progress**: Learned about HTTP and Inspect Network Activity of Chrome DevTools

+**Thoughts:** Even though I did some work yesterday it didn't feel enough.
+Today I had a productive evening and made some progress.

 <!--
 Sample